How to Spend a Snow Day in Bucks County

 Lace up your skates for a day on the lake.
 When the weather gets cold, and the lakes freeze, it's the perfect time for ice skating.
 Core Creek Park, Lake Towhee Park or Oxford Valley Park are all open to ice skaters.
 Just remember to be safe and make sure the ice is at least four inches thick!

 Snow is no reason to stay inside this winter.
+Taking a walk through quiet, snow covered woods is a fabulous way to clear the mind.
 Head to Peace Valley Nature Center for their Winter Naturalist Walks to discover the wonder of nature during the crisp, cool months.

 - Snow at Fonthill Castle